usgs/earthquake-processing-formats/format-docs/Pick.md

 * Source - An object containing the source of the pick, see [Source](Source.md).
 * Time - A string containing the UTC arrival time of the phase that was picked, in the ISO8601 format `YYYY-MM-DDTHH:MM:SS.SSSZ`.
-* Affinity - A number indicating how strongly the pick phase identification should be used.
-* Quality - A number indicating the pick quality.
-* Use - A boolean flag indicating whether the pick should be used in a location.
+* Used - A boolean flag indicating whether the pick should be used in a location.
-* PickedPhase - A string that identifies the seismic phase that the picking algorithm identified.
-* AssociatedPhase - A string that identifies the seismic phase that the association algorithm identified.
 * LocatedPhase - A string that identifies the seismic phase the locator selected.

 **Output Values:**